 Book an appointment with an advisor on the Agricultural Campus

 Meet the team

-Christa Totten – Administrative Assistant
+Christa Totten – Accessibility Assistant

-Gillian Hatch – Student Success Advisor
+Gillian Hatch – Student Success and Engagement Advisor

 I came to Student Success after 3 years in recruitment at Dal AC.
 I love that I’ve been able to follow the students I helped through the admissions process into their first year(s) at Dal AC.
 I did my undergrad at the AC where I majored in Animal Science and minored in Animal Welfare, back when it was a minor and not a certificate.
 If you’re not sure what the difference is between a certificate and a minor, come see me!

 I truly enjoy helping students navigate their university experience and balancing university with everything else going on in their lives.
 I’m available to help students navigate course selection, prepare for a future career or professional program, or help ease the transition to university life.
 Whatever the quandary or query please stop by Student Success, we are here to help!

 I come to my position with over 20 years of experience in psychology working with children, youth and families.
 Throughout my career, I have strived to help students succeed in the classroom and beyond.
 It is a privilege to now apply that experience to helping students at Dalhousie.

 In my Coordinator role, I work alongside students, faculty and staff to develop and implement support plans that reduce barriers for people with documented disabilities, religious observances or other protected characteristics under Nova Scotia Human Rights legislation.
 I have an interest in positive psychology and how this can impact campus life for the better.